Combat

 When an NPC faces daunting, terrifying, or dangerous situations they should make a WIL Save to avoid surrender or flight.

-NPCs make Morale Saves the first time they take Critical Damage, the first time one of their companions is incapacitated or killed, or if the tide of battle turns against them.
+NPCs make Morale Saves the first time they suffer a Wound, the first time one of their companions is incapacitated or killed, or if the tide of battle turns against them.

 Morale Saves are also made when an NPC is presented with a situation dramatically outside their understanding, or hirelings being asked to put themselves at significant risk.